yoinergomez/ngcolombia-workshop/03-create.md

 And second, it really bugs me to use `<any>` when working with TypeScript, using `any` makes us waste all the TypeScript powers and we should correct that.

-We're using `any` but we know the type of the collection, it's TV Show, because that collection will have a list of TV Shows, knowing that, we can create a TVShow interface with the properties.
+We're using `any` but we know the type of the collection, it's TV Show because that collection will have a list of TV Shows, knowing that, we can create a TVShow interface with the properties.

 ## Creating an Interface